Component Types

 Tip

-A fast way to bulk-create many cards at once from a folder of face images, each image becomes its own card, all grouped under one deck name.
-The result behaves exactly like a normal deck (shuffle, draw, deal, flip).
-Shared settings, size, mask, rotation, back image, apply across the whole batch unless you set per-card backs.
+A fast way to create many cards at once from a folder of face images: each image becomes its own card, listed in filename order so you can rename them before creating.
+Shared settings, size label, physical size, rotation and description, apply across the whole batch.

 Tokens